wagtail/wagtail-factories/docs/streamfield-internals.rst

 The following Factory Boy concepts are central to how StreamField factories work:

+**Declarations**
+    In Factory Boy, declarations are the attributes you define in factory classes that specify how to generate values.
+For example, ``title = "Hello"`` or ``name = factory.Faker('name')`` are declarations.
+They define the blueprint for creating object attributes.

 **StepBuilder**
     Factory Boy's mechanism for constructing objects step-by-step.
 When you call ``MyFactory(param="value")``, Factory Boy creates a StepBuilder that processes each parameter and builds the final object.
 StreamField factories need custom StepBuilders because Factory Boy's default builder can't parse indexed parameters like ``body__0__struct_block__title``.

 **DeclarationSet**
-    Factory Boy's internal storage for factory declarations.
-When you define ``title = "Hello"`` in a factory class, it gets stored in a DeclarationSet.
-The keys in this set must be valid Python identifiers.
-This constraint forces StreamField factories to transform keys like ``body__0__struct`` into dot-notation like ``0.struct`` to avoid Factory Boy errors.
+    Factory Boy's internal storage for factory declarations - essentially a dictionary that maps declaration names to their values.
+When you define ``title = "Hello"`` in a factory class, it gets stored in a DeclarationSet with "title" as the key.
+Normally, the keys in this set must be valid Python identifiers when defined in factory classes.
+However, Factory Boy's internal mechanisms can handle non-identifier keys like ``0.struct_block`` when they're added programmatically at runtime, which is how StreamField factories work around the identifier constraint.

 **Strategy propagation**
     How Factory Boy passes the build vs create decision through nested factories.
 When you call ``MyFactory.build()``, all nested ``SubFactory`` calls should also use ``build()``.
 When you call ``MyFactory.create()``, nested factories should ``create()`` and save to the database.
 StreamField factories must preserve this mechanism through multiple levels of dynamic nesting.